ipbyrne/mongo-encryption-query/README.md

 ![Statements](./coverage/badge-statements.svg)
 [![NPM](https://nodei.co/npm/@ipbyrne/mongo-encrypted-query.png?mini=true)](https://npmjs.org/package/@ipbyrne/mongo-encrypted-query)

-This is a simple SDK that can be used to encrypt all of your data in MongoDB in a way that makes it searchable with any MongoDB equality operator.
+This is a simple SDK that can be used to encrypt all of your data in MongoDB in a way that makes it searchable with any MongoDB equality operator by utilizing determinstic symmetric encryption.
+This acheived by using a `ECDH-ES+A256KW` private key along with the `AES-256-GCM` encryption algorithm.

 ## How To Use